zhansen-pivotal/lambda/README.md

   * A working demo for viewing is available and deployed via Pivotal Web Services and Amazon Web Services.
-    * For this demo, the following achitecture was used:
+    * For this demo, the following architecture was used:

       ![Screenshot](Screen Shot 2016-08-26 at 2.28.00 PM.png)